tushar-semwal/firebirdv-ros-package/README.md

 5. Close and reopen the Arduino IDE and check the **Files->Examples->ros_lib**.
 If you can see it, congrats you have installed both ros_lib and FirebirdV libraries together.
 **Note2**: If you want to edit Arduino files in Windows, then you can just copy the `ros_lib` folder from the Ubuntu to the `C:\Program Files (x86)\Arduino\hardware\arduino\avr\` or `<INSTALLED_FOLDER>\Arduino\hardware\arduino\avr\` in your Windows OS.

+#### 6a.
+Configure X_Bee
+Since we are using XBee for communication between the PC and FIrebird robot, make sure to follow this [tutorial](http://wiki.ros.org/rosserial_xbee/Tutorials/Example%20Network).

 #### 7. Download hex file into the Firebird V
 1. Open Arduino IDE and open the  **Examples->firebird_v->ROS_FBV** example file.
 2. Click on **Sketch->Export compile binary**.
 May ask you to save at some location.
 Please do the same.